-- 13.3.3 In addition to the static load tests described above, each team must supply detailed calculations which clearly show that: these attachments are able to sustain: - a.
+- 13.3.3 In addition to the static load tests described above, each team must supply detailed calculations which clearly show that: - a.
 The survival cell will sustain a load of 75kN vertically upward on each rear attachment of the Secondary Roll Structure. - b.
 The survival cell and bracket will sustain a load equivalent to 99kN vertically upward and 99kN longitudinally rearward on the axis of the front attachment of the Secondary Roll Structure. - c.
 The Principal Roll Structure will sustain the test in 13.3.1 with the longitudinal component in a forward direction.